Last Updated on by

 Your invoices must also be B2B (business-to-business); BlueVine does not work with B2C (business-to-customer) invoices.

 Should your account remain in good standing, BlueVine does not interact with your customers at all.

 Fundbox is a San Francisco-based FinTech company offering fast cash products to small businesses.

-Fundbox promises a response in hours, and if you’re approved, you could receive the requested funds on the next business day.
+Fundbox promises a response in hours, and if you’re approved, you may be able to draw funds on the same day and receive the funds on the next business day.